 The Syrian conflict, now almost in its tenth year, triggered 1.8 million new internal displacements in 2019 alone, mostly the result of military offensives in the north-east and north-west of the country.
-Around 6.5 million people were living in internal displacement as of the end of 2019.
+Around 6.5 million people were living in internally displaced as of the end of 2019.
 Another 5.6 million people have fled the country, meaning that more than half of its pre-war population has been displaced.
 The most intense offensives of 2019 were those in the north-western governorate of Idlib and north-eastern areas of the country bordering Turkey.
 Each triggered the displacement of hundreds of thousands of people, many of whom had already been displaced a number of times.
 Women and children, who make up more than three-quarters of Idlib’s population, were particularly affected.

 What does it mean to be a stateless person?

 A stateless person is defined as someone who has no real rights, as they belong to no state or government to uphold them.
 Various conventions have attempted to improve their situation but without citizenship, most people cannot vote, go to school, find a job, see a doctor, get married, or access any other services that require an ID.
 They also see high rates of exploitation and violence.
 Stateless people are not citizens of a country, they have no nationality, and often, they lack basic human rights.